 Each month, the editors of the Oxford African American Studies Center provide insights into black history and culture by offering specially commissioned featured essays, photo collections, and a selected list of articles to further guide the reader.
-The August 2006 report explores the people and musical styles that influenced the development of hip hop.
+In this series, we’re exploring the people and musical styles that influenced the development of hip hop.
 Twice a week we’ll offer additional articles that expand on that topic.
-Today we’ll look at rapper Ice-T with this article from Africana: The Encyclopedia of the African and African American Experience, Second Edition
+Today, we’ll look at rapper Ice-T, and his influence on the development of hip hop, with this article from Africana: The Encyclopedia of the African and African American Experience, Second Edition.

 Ice-T was born Tracey Morrow in Newark, New Jersey.
 Following the death of his parents in a car accident in 1968, Ice-T moved to South Central Los Angeles, California, where he attended high school.
 During this time he reportedly stole cars and wrote rhyming slogans for local street gangs.
 Ice-T took his name from Iceberg Slim, a local pimp who wrote novels and poetry and with whom Ice-T was acquainted.
 After high school, Ice-T joined the army but returned to Los Angeles four years later.
 He recorded “The Coldest Rap” on a local label to launch his musical career.